adityanalge/forfans/README.md

 ## Files included in the project

 * About - PDF containing details about FORFANS
-* NetProfit - Smart Contract that allows us to compare revenues obtained by selling tickets traditional way VS using ForFans
+* NetProfit - Smart Contract that allows us to compare revenues obtained by selling tickets the traditional way VS using ForFans

 ## Wish to Contribute?